kirankumar-Matham96/GitProjector-App/README.md

 # Git Projector

-An app that represents git hub and has some of the features that github provides, along with some new features.
+A MERN-stack app that represents git hub and has some of the features that github provides, along with some new features.

 ## Main Features
   - User can search for their repositories and filter the results.